-- Maintain in an economically sound manner those channels necessary for navigation in San Francisco Bay and Estuary and eliminate unnecessary dredging. - Conduct dredged material disposal in the most environmentally sound manner. - Maximize the use of dredged material as a beneficial resource. - Establish a cooperative permitting framework for dredging disposal and applications.
+- Maintain in an economically sound manner those channels necessary for navigation in the San Francisco Bay and Estuary and eliminate unnecessary dredging. - Conduct dredged material disposal in the most environmentally sound manner. - Maximize the use of dredged material as a beneficial resource. - Establish a cooperative permitting framework for dredging disposal and applications.

-Since the initiation of the LTMS program, substantial progress has been made in implementing the LTMS and toward meeting the program's overall goals.
-Allowable in-Bay disposal volumes have been reduced by more than 50 percent compared to pre-LTMS volumes, and actual in-Bay disposal in recent years has been about one-third of historical levels.
+Since the initiation of the LTMS program, substantial progress has been made in implementing the LTMS and in meeting the program's overall goals.
+Allowable in-Bay disposal volumes have been reduced by more than fifty percent compared with pre-LTMS volumes, and actual in-Bay disposal in recent years has been about one-third of historical levels.
 In 1994, the San Francisco Deep Ocean Disposal Site (SF-DODS) was designated as an alternative to in-Bay disposal.
-The site is in waters nearly 10,000 feet deep and 55 miles off the coast of San Francisco, deeper and further offshore than any other designated ocean disposal site in the country.
-To date, over 10 mcy of material has been successfully diverted to SF-DODS and extensive annual monitoring indicates that there have been no significant adverse impacts at the site.
+The site is in waters nearly 10,000 feet deep and fifty-five miles off the coast of San Francisco, deeper and farther offshore than any other designated ocean disposal site in the country.
+To date, more than ten mcy of material have been successfully diverted to the site, and extensive annual monitoring indicates that there have been no significant adverse impacts at the site.
 Dredged sand has also been successfully diverted to the SF-8 disposal site for beach replenishment, immediately outside the Golden Gate in the city and county of San Francisco.
-In addition, since the inception of the LTMS program, new upland and wetland re-use projects have been approved, implemented and/or expanded.
-As of March 2007, over 9 mcy of material has been delivered to these beneficial re-use sites, which include:
+In addition, since the inception of the LTMS program, new upland and wetland reuse projects have been approved, implemented, and/or expanded.
+As of March 2007, over nine mcy of material have been delivered to these beneficial reuse sites, which include:

-- Hamilton Wetlands Restoration Project, Marin County a 2400 acre seasonal tidal wetland restoration project - Sonoma Baylands Salt Marsh Restoration Project, Sonoma County a 322 acre tidal wetland restoration project - Montezuma Wetlands Project, Solano County a 2398 acre wetland and mixed habitat restoration project - Winter Island Levee Rehabilitation Project, Contra Costa County a levee rehabilitation project to protect approximately 450 acres of managed wetlands - Sherman Island, Sacramento County a levee rehabilitation project - Oakland Middle Harbor Enhancement Project, Alameda County an eelgrass subtidal habitat restoration project - Ocean Beach Demonstration Beach Nourishment Project, San Francisco County a beach restoration project designed to prevent coastal erosion
+- Hamilton Wetlands Restoration Project, Marin County-a 2,400-acre seasonal tidal wetland restoration project - Sonoma Baylands Salt Marsh Restoration Project, Sonoma County-a 322-acre tidal wetland restoration project - Montezuma Wetlands Project, Solano County-a 2,398-acre wetland and mixed habitat restoration project - Winter Island Levee Rehabilitation Project, Contra Costa County-a levee rehabilitation project to protect approximately 450 acres of managed wetlands - Sherman Island, Sacramento County-a levee rehabilitation project - Oakland Middle Harbor Enhancement Project, Alameda County-an eelgrass sub-tidal habitat restoration project - Ocean Beach Demonstration Beach Nourishment Project, San Francisco County-a beach restoration project designed to prevent coastal erosion